scalacenter/advisoryboard/proposals/009-websites.md

 Proposed by Lightbend, November 2016

 credits:

 * initial draft: Seth Tisue
-* feedback: Adriaan Moors, Dale Wijnand, Eugene Yokota
+* feedback: Adriaan Moors, Dale Wijnand, Eugene Yokota, community

 ## Abstract

-We propose that the Scala Center assume responsibility for updating and maintaining the scala-lang.org, docs.scala-lang.org, and scala.epfl.ch websites.
+We propose that the Scala Center assume responsibility for updating and maintaining the scala-lang.org, docs.scala-lang.org, and scala.epfl.ch websites, including supporting external contributors.

 These sites are Scala's public face to the world.
 It's vital to the health and growth of the Scala language and the Scala community